Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 ## Authentication

+dbt Cloud supports different authentication methods depending on your environment and plan type:

+- Development environments support:
+    - Service JSON
+    - BigQuery Oauth <Lifecycle status="managed" />
+- Deployment environments support:
+    - Service JSON
+    - BigQuery Workload Identity Federation (WIF) <Lifecycle status="managed" />

+Setup for all of these authentication methods is done in the [global connections account settings](/docs/cloud/connect-data-platform/about-connections), rather than single sign-on or integration settings.

+When you create a new BigQuery connection, you will be presented with two schema options for the connection (both use the same adapter):

+- **BigQuery:** Supports all connection types
+- **BigQuery (Legacy):**  Supports all connection types except for WIF

+All new connections should use the **BigQuery** option as **BigQuery (Legacy)** will be deprecated.

 ### JSON keyfile

 :::info Uploading a service account JSON keyfile

-While the fields in a BigQuery connection can be specified manually, we recommend uploading a service account <Term id="json" /> keyfile to quickly and accurately configure a connection to BigQuery.
+While the fields in a BigQuery connection can be entered manually, we recommend uploading a service account <Term id="json" /> keyfile to quickly and accurately configure a connection to BigQuery.

 You can provide the JSON keyfile in one of two formats: